Khabarovsk Krai: Sport

 The city was a host to the 1981 Bandy World Championship as well as to the 2015 Bandy World Championship.
-For the 2015 games, twenty-one teams originally were expected, which would have been four more than the record-making seventeen from the 2014 tournament, but eventually only sixteen teams came.
-The A Division of 2018 Bandy World Championship will again be played in Khabarovsk.
+For the 2015 games, twenty-one teams originally were expected, which would have been four more than the record-making seventeen from the 2014 tournament, but eventually, only sixteen teams came.
+The A Division of the 2018 Bandy World Championship was again to be played in Khabarovsk.